itswzyss/wzyss-cogs/README.md

 ---

+### Tickets
+**Install:** `[p]cog install wzyss-cogs tickets`

+Button-based support tickets.
+Configure a channel with a customizable embed and "Create ticket" button; users open tickets by clicking.
+Each ticket gets a dedicated channel with manager buttons (claim, close), optional auto-assign and inactivity auto-close, and transcript logging.
+No user-facing commands.

+**Tags:** tickets, support, utility, moderation

+---

 ## Documentation

 Full documentation for each cog is in the [docs](docs/) folder.
 See [docs/README.md](docs/README.md) for an index of all cogs.